Why You Should be Using Polarizing Filters

-Linear filters are traditionally used in film photography, whereas circular is used in digital as they’re designed to not confuse the camera’s autofocus.
+Photographers traditionally use linear filters for film photography and circular filters for digital.
+Circular filters will not confuse your digital camera’s autofocus.
 When the circular filter is attached to the end of your lens, you can still rotate the filter.
 This changes the direction in which the light is polarized.

 When shooting in direct sunlight, you’ll often find that your images come out harsh with an overexposed feel.
-Think about when you’re in the sun with no sunglasses on – it’s hard to see.
+Think about when you’re in the sun with no sunglasses on.
+It’s hard to see, right?

 Polarizers work by only allowing in light from a certain direction, removing glare from photos.

-Now have a look at a similar photo below which was taken with a polarizing filter.
+Now have a look at a similar photo below, but this time I used a polarizing filter.

-The glare from the road has been removed and you can make out the whites a lot better.
-The left shoulder of the subject has much more detail as there is now a distinct difference in colour between it and the road.
+It has removed the glare from the road and you can make out the whites a lot better.
+The left shoulder of the subject has much more detail too.
+There is now a distinct difference in colour between it and the road.
 Overall, the polarized photo is much easier to look at.

-Polarizing filters also remove haze from photos which has the biggest affect when taking a photo of a distant subject or scene.
-This makes the sky look much more blue and all the colours more vibrant and saturated.
+Polarizing filters also remove haze from photos.
+This is the most obvious when taking a photo of a distant subject or scene.
+It makes the sky look much more blue and all the colours more vibrant and saturated.

 Have a look at the 2 photos below – only the second is polarized.

 Polarizing filters produce their best results when they’re 90° from the sun.
-This is a great way to get the best from your filter, however you need to be careful when taking a photo of a wide angle scene as the sky’s polarization isn’t even – you’ll start to see a change in the blue colour as it gets further from the sun (see photo above).
+This is a great way to get the best from your filter.
+But you need to be careful when taking a photo of a wide angle scene as the sky’s polarization isn’t even.
+You’ll start to see a change in the blue colour as it gets farther from the sun (see photo above).

-The filter has the least effect when the sun in behind the lens as demonstrated below: only the photo on the right is polarized.
+The filter has the least effect when the sun is behind the lens as demonstrated below.
+I only used a polarising filter for the photo on the right.

 Polarizing filters are usually quite thick and tend to darken your image.
 To account for this, make sure that your shutter speed is still high enough to take the photo handheld.
 Polarizing filters work best when in direct sunlight so this shouldn’t really be a problem but, if it is, I recommend increasing you’re ISO from 100 to 200.

-It’s important to make sure that your auto white balance isn’t confused by the addition of a dark filter, so make sure you manually set it to daylight so that it knows the result that you’re looking for.
+It’s important to make sure that you don’t confuse your auto white balance by adding a dark filter.
+Make sure you manually set it to daylight so that it knows the result that you’re looking for.
 Polarizing filters only really work in sunlight; put the filter away at night and on overcast days.

 Be careful that the sky doesn’t come out too dark – an easy mistake to make with a polarizer.
 Have a look at the photo below, the result of the polarizer is quite extreme and makes the photo look unnatural.
 This can create a pretty cool effect but it’s sometimes best not to use a filter.

-Of the photos below, the image on the left is not polarized and the reflections from the ground actually add detail to the photo, whereas the photo on the right which is polarized is darker and harder to see.
+Of the photos below, the image on the left is not polarized.
+The reflections from the ground actually add detail to the photo whereas the photo on the right which is polarized is darker and harder to see.

-Polarizing filters are used to remove reflections from glass and water.
-They are incredibly effective at this and are often used when taking photos of lakes as it allows you to see much further in.
 Finally, it’s important when using a circular filter to have it correctly orientated.
-Have a look at the 2 images below: the one on the left hasn’t been rotated correctly and you can see an obvious fade in the sky whereas the photo on the right, which has been orientated correctly, looks much more natural.
+Have a look at the 2 images below.
+The one on the left hasn’t been rotated correctly and you can see an obvious fade in the sky whereas the photo on the right, which has been orientated correctly, looks much more natural.